TracyChacon/Projects-freeCodeCamp.org/reference.md

 Waiting:The y-axis g element should have a transform attribute to translate the axis by (60, 0).
 Waiting:Your code should call the yAxis.

-# Other

-## CSS

-### Section 2 Diving into the Basics of CSS

-#### 17. Theory Time - Selectors

-- Elements
-- Classes
-- Universal
-- IDs
-- Attributes

-#### 18. Understanding the "Cascading" Style & Specificity

-CSS specification

-- Cascading
-  - Multiple Rules can apply to the same Element
-- Specificity
-  - Resolve conflicts arising from multiple Rules
-  - Inline Styles
-  - #ID selectors
-  - .class, :pseudo-class and [attribute] selectors
-  - <Tag> and pseudo-element selectors